-While I am always on the lookout for good nettle recipes, I keep coming back to nettle pasta.
+While I am always on the lookout for good stinging nettle recipes, I keep coming back to nettle pasta.
 I first made this pretty green pasta in 2010, and it has become one of my favorite dishes for early springtime.

 This particular nettle pasta is called strettine.
-It is a springtime favorite in Emilia Romagna, which is north of Rome and lies in the agricultural heartland of the peninsula; this is where you get that amazing parmigiano cheese and bolognese sauce we all love.
+It is a springtime favorite in Emilia Romagna, which is north of Rome and lies in the agricultural heartland of the peninsula; this is where you get that amazing parmigiana cheese and bolognese sauce we all love.

 Strettine is a flat, narrow pasta enriched with eggs and chopped nettles — young nettles are loaded with vitamins and act as a spring tonic after eating so much heavy food all winter.
 Spinach is a good substitute.